kvinay7/trade-recon-ai/README.md

 ---

 ## 🔁 Full End-to-End Workflow
-**AI-Powered Financial Trade Reconciliation (Deterministic-First)**

-This workflow describes exactly what happens, in exact order, from the moment an analyst uploads files until results are reviewed, audited, and replayed.
+This workflow describes exactly what happens, in exact order, from the moment an analyst uploads files until results are reviewed and audited.

 ---